 - Friends and family can help spread the word about your business.
-Even if your own personal network is small, you’d be surprised how quickly news can travel and reach new networks.
+Even if your own personal network is small, you’ll be surprised how quickly news can travel and reach new networks.

 When you’re starting out, it’s important to nurture your first few customers as much as possible.
-The more they believe in you and what you’re doing, the more likely they will be to tell others about it.
+The more they believe in you and what you’re doing, the more likely they’ll be to tell others about it.

 Marketing - the importance of setting goals and a budget

 When it comes to marketing your services, it’s a good idea to establish goals and a budget.
-This way you will be able to gain a clear idea about how much you’ll need to spend to land ‘X’ customers.
-Then if you increase your budget, you can work out how many extra customers you are likely to attract so you can plan accordingly.
+This way, you’ll be able to gain a clear idea about how much you’ll need to spend to land ‘X’ customers.
+Then, if you increase your budget, you can work out how many extra customers you’re likely to attract, so you can plan accordingly.